-- (a) Preparing a consolidated monthly capital expenditure report incorporating the revised financial forecasts obtained from the Monitoring Group meetings. - (b) Preparing cashflow forecasts to ensure the Council deals with any slippage on the capital programme or obtains the necessary financial cover and is able to achieve its financial targets set by the Executive. - (c) Establishing the annual capital budget by reference to the available resources.
-The County Council will decide the distribution of resources for the Capital Programmes and major schemes. - (d) Advising on the preparation of business cases and the calculation of net present values where relevant.
-The Service Business Support Manager will undertake any relevant financial analysis as part of the preparation of a Business Case and must be fully involved in the process. - (e) Providing detailed project monitoring information to Stakeholder Groups, in conjunction with the appropriate Project Manager. - (f) Monitoring compliance with Standing Orders and Financial Regulations and providing advice to client Groups. - (g) Financially evaluating the approved list of suppliers. - (h) Maintaining the asset register and provision of asset information to departments and Groups.
+- 8.3.1 Preparing a consolidated monthly capital expenditure report incorporating the revised financial forecasts obtained from the Monitoring Group meetings. - 8.3.2 Preparing cashflow forecasts to ensure the Council deals with any slippage on the capital programme or obtains the necessary financial cover and is able to achieve its financial targets set by the Executive. - 8.3.3 Establishing the annual capital budget by reference to the available resources.
+The County Council will decide the distribution of resources for the Capital Programmes and major schemes. - 8.3.4 Advising on the preparation of business cases and the calculation of net present values where relevant.
+The Service Business Support Manager will undertake any relevant financial analysis as part of the preparation of a Business Case and must be fully involved in the process. - 8.3.5 Providing detailed project monitoring information to Stakeholder Groups, in conjunction with the appropriate Project Manager. - 8.3.6 Monitoring compliance with Standing Orders and Financial Regulations and providing advice to client Groups.